-Have you used your Cricut Maker to cut chipboard yet?
+Have you used your Cricut Maker to cut chipboard or basswood yet?
 What are you waiting for?
 It’s amazing and easy!
-Learn tips for cutting chipboard with the Cricut Maker, how to make a gorgeous DIY Chipboard Home sign for a handmade accent piece on your photo wall and grab our free Home SVG which you can cut with a Cricut or Silhouette.
+Learn tips for cutting chipboard and basswood with the Cricut Maker, how to make a gorgeous DIY Home sign for a handmade accent piece on your photo wall and grab our free Home SVG which you can cut with a Cricut or Silhouette.
 This would also make the cutest handmade housewarming gift!

 Have I ever told you how much I love my Cricut Maker?
 If you spend much time here at Hello Creative Family (or with me in real life) you’re probably laughing right now.
 Yes I’m obsessed.
 Yes I use it multiple times ever week for making all the things– shirts for my kids, cards for friends and loved ones, decor for my house, sewing projects and so much more.
 I’ve been a part of the “Cricut Family” (aka I’ve owned a Cricut machine) over 4 years now and have been using the Cricut Maker for over a year.
 Until recently the reason why I loved my Cricut Maker so much was because of the rotary cutter.
 It’s amazing to be able to create patterns in Cricut Design Space and to have the Cricut Maker cut them out for you (if you aren’t interested in creating patterns don’t worry, Cricut has a ton of great patterns that they’ve created as well as patterns from Simplicity and Riley Blake.)

 If you are interested in learning more about using your Cricut Maker for sewing I highly suggest you check out my post called If You Sew You Need The Cricut Maker- Here’s Why as well as a post that I wrote for AllFreeSewing.com called 10 Free Sewing Patterns for Cricut Maker + Tips & Tricks To Get You Using Your Cricut Maker Today.